Carbon Competitiveness

 Emission factors by type of products and services: these factors are also proposed by ADEME and other international reference bases.

-However, they are only average factors.
-For example, a T-shirt, which has only one emissions factor in the database, may be produced in Asia or Europe using different processes, materials and energy, which makes the amount of GHG emissions associated with it vary considerably.
+These are average factors.
+For example, a T-shirt, which has only one emissions factor in the base, may be produced in Asia or Europe using different processes, materials and energy, which means that the quantity of GHG emissions associated with it varies considerably.

 Moreover, not all goods and services are covered by these factors (only 7,000 factors in the Ademe's Base Carbone®, for hundreds of millions of products and services on the market).